 systemctl:systemctl – Control the systemd system and service manager

 To prove this, we are going to find the Apache process ID.
-Make sure to enter your process name instead of us.
+Make sure to enter your process name instead of ours.

 In the above output you may have difficulties identifying the process ID because it displays all PIDs (including parent and child) against the process name.

 So we need to find the Parent Process PID (PPID), which is what we are looking for.
-This may be the first number.
+This will be the first number.
 In my case it is

 3754 and it is sorted in descending order.

-The pstree command shows running processes as a tree.
-The tree is rooted at either pid or init if pid is omitted.
-If a user name is specified in the pstree command then it’s shows all the process owned by the corresponding user.
+The pstree command shows running processes as a tree-like format which is very convenient way to display the process hierarchy and makes the output more visually appealing.
+If a user name is specified in the pstree command then it shows all the processes owned by the respective user.

 pstree visually merges identical branches by putting them in square brackets and prefixing them with the repetition count.